 Beginning French currently costs $16, and it has a rating of 4.7 stars on Amazon from 139 reviews.

 Merde, It’s not Easy to Learn French is split in two sections.
-The first section of this book includes grammar exercises and the story written completely in French.
-The second section of this book has a glossary list of the most difficult terms.
-This section of the book also has the story translated in English.
+The first section of this book includes grammar exercises and a story written completely in French.
+The second section of this book has a glossary list of the most difficult terms in the French language.
+This second section of the book also has the story from the first section translated to English.

 Merde, It’s not Easy to Learn French is 101 pages, and it currently has a 5.0 star rating on Amazon.
 One thing to consider before purchasing this book is that it does include some adult language.

 French for Kids is a great tool to learn French.
 French for Kids includes ten first reader books.
 It also comes with online audio and 100 vocabulary words.
 French for Kids use the color immersion method to help teach the language and weave the vocabulary words into the reader’s mind.

 The book can be read individually or along with the audio narration.
 The 100 vocabulary words are also taught by using useful expressions, phrases, and images.
 Each page has one line of French text, and it follows a repetitious structure.
 Research has proven this method to be effective for speeding up the learning process and building confidence.

 French for Kids has an English translation on the inside cover to aid readers if they get stuck while reading the stories, and there are bilingual vocabulary charts on the back of the book for quick review.